Welcome to your go-to guide on Epiandrosterone, a notable term in the prohormone world.

 And because it can convert into dihydrotestosterone, it can help increase lean mass along with strength.

-But there's issues with increasing DHT, including side effects like increased risk of prostate issues, hair loss and more.
+But there are issues with increasing DHT, including side effects like increased risk of prostate issues, hair loss, and more.

 However the main concern with this prohormone is that it can cause stress on the organs.